Word of Honor (novel): Part Two: Chapters 15–41

-Tyson visits Picard and shares a friendly visit with him where both men learn to respect the other.
+Tyson visits Picard and both men learn to respect the other.
 Picard seems to regret indicting Tyson in his book.
 Tyson decides to swim across the inlet from Picard's to the summer residence his family recently moved into to avoid publicity.
-His knee which was wounded in Vietnam, gives out and he almost drowns.
-He reconnects with his wife.
-And then reports to active duty.
+His knee, which was injured in Vietnam, gives out and he almost drowns.
+He reconnects with his wife and then reports for active duty.
 He meets with Colonel Levin and is ordered to stay on base and serve as a museum guide.
 On Levin's recommendation, he gets a good defense attorney.
-He also meets with Major Harper again who tells him she's found enough evidence to submit a charge of murder but at the same time suspects the government is tampering with the case.
+He also meets with Major Harper again, who tells him she has found enough evidence to submit a charge of murder but at the same time suspects the government is tampering with the case.
 Harper asks if he can discredit Brandt.
-He says that he possibly could but then he would be like Brandt, bringing up war horror that should be left as it was.
-He denies her accusation that he has no self-preservation instinct by saying that he does but will not lower himself like others have.
+He says that he possibly could, but then he would be like Brandt, bringing up war horror that should be left as it was.
 The two almost embrace but Tyson's wife Marcy comes to the door just before they do.

 A groundswell of public sentiment has been building for Tyson, as more and more people feel the war is over and the Army is hanging him out to dry.
-General William Van Arken, the Judge Advocate General of the Army, who started the entire process learns well-respected Colonel Horton that it is just that.
+General William Van Arken, the Judge Advocate General of the Army who started the entire process, learns well-respected Colonel Horton that it is just that.
 Van Arken does not listen and says that it has already begun.
 Tyson sets up a meeting with and then punches the tabloid journalist who smeared his wife before Chet Brown and his guys intervene and talk with Tyson again.
 Tyson and his attorney Vincent Corva hear of and begin preparation for the trial process.
-We also learn that two weeks after the Hue Hospital incident, Tyson was wounded with shrapnel and the medic Brandt tried to kill him by injecting a lethal dose of morphine.
+It is revealed that two weeks after the Hue Hospital incident, Tyson was wounded by shrapnel and the medic Brandt tried to kill him by injecting a lethal dose of morphine.